THE BREATH OF DEATH

 The film is about the peculiar psychology possessed by perpetrators of violence.
 New and exclusive archive material elucidates that psychology.
 When Stroop and those like him speak, terror and violence are speaking.
 They speak through the manifestation of inequality in human living conditions, and the misery of perceiving oneself as disadvantaged.
 It is the kind of misery that provides fertile soil for terror and genocide to thrive.

-This collaboration of filmmakers from Germany, the USA, and Argentina make it possible to cast a fresh international perspective on the topic of genocide.
+This collaboration of filmmakers from Germany, the USA, Poland and Argentina make it possible to cast a fresh international perspective on the topic of genocide.
 Outside of Germany, the Nazi historical period is handled in a completely different manner.
 The film will be made in the tradition of artistically ambitious documentaries, such as Lucky People Center from Erik Pause and Johan Söderberg, and Death by Hanging! by Tim B. Toidze.
 At the same time it will have a clear relationship to the present – to a world that has recently become a breeding ground for extremists.
 Now, more than ever, it is imperative to highlight the parallels between the present and the past.